matitalatina/box/docs/development.md

 ## Js dependency management

-Javascript dependency are managed using webpack npm and [https://scalablytyped.org](https://scalablytyped.org).
+JavaScript dependencies are managed using webpack npm and [https://scalablytyped.org](https://scalablytyped.org).
 Js dependency are injected in the bundle by webpack, if some css file is needed the library need to be exposed and loaded manually (this could be improved)